JukkoInc/jukko-android-sdk/README.md

         });
 ```

-When ads activity is finished, `onClosed()` callback will be called on main thread.
-It will following information:
+When ad UI is closed, `onClosed()` callback will be called on the main thread.
+It will contain the following information:

-1. `reason`: reason why ad was closed.
-Possible variants are:
+1. `reason`: reason why the ad was closed.
+Possible values are:
-    * `CLOSED_BY_USER`: Ad view was closed by user interactions
+    * `CLOSED_BY_USER`: Ad view was closed by user interaction.
-    * `TIMEOUT`: Api servers were unresponsive
+    * `TIMEOUT`: API servers were unresponsive.
-    * `NETWORK_CONNECTIVITY`: Network connectivity problems
+    * `NETWORK_CONNECTIVITY`: Network connectivity issue.
-    * `FREQUENCY_CAPPING`: `showAd()` called before frequency capping timeout ended
+    * `FREQUENCY_CAPPING`: `showAd()` called before frequency capping timeout ended.
     * `ERROR`: Unspecified error.
-Look at the `message` field for description
+Look at the `message` field for description.
-2. `message`: string containing extended description of reason
+2. `message`: string containing extended description of reason.
-3. `events`: list of events that happened with Ad activity.
-May be null.
+3. `events`: list of events that happened with ad UI.
+May be `null`.
 Each event contains:
-    * `timestamp` of the event (uses current timezone)
+    * `timestamp` of the event (uses current timezone).
     * `adEvent` type of event.
-Possible variants:
+Possible values:
-        * `LAUNCH`: Ad activity opened
+        * `LAUNCH`: Ad UI opened.
-        * `CLOSE`: Ad activity closed
+        * `CLOSE`: Ad UI closed.
-        * `INTRO_SHOWN`: NPO campaign intro was shown to user
+        * `INTRO_SHOWN`: NPO campaign intro was shown to user.
-        * `PROGRESS_SHOWN`: NPO campaign progress was shown to user
+        * `PROGRESS_SHOWN`: NPO campaign progress was shown to user.
-        * `OUTRO_SHOWN`: NPO campaign outro was shown to user
+        * `OUTRO_SHOWN`: NPO campaign outro was shown to user.
-        * `AD_SHOWN`: Ad was shown to user
+        * `AD_SHOWN`: Ad was shown to user.
-        * `AD_URL_OPENED`: user clicked on url, that opened in external browser
+        * `AD_URL_OPENED`: user clicked on URL that was opened in external browser.

 ##### Frequency capping

-Sdk allows developer to set frequency capping for ads.
-It counts time since last ad was closed
+Jukko SDK allows developer to set frequency capping for ads.
+It counts time since the last time when an ad was closed
-and ignores `showAd()` calls in frequency capping period.
+and ignores `showAd()` calls until frequency capping period ends.
 Frequency capping can be changed
 using:

 ```java